 Apparatus and Stimuli

 The experiment was presented on a desktop computer, running Windows 7 64-bit, with an Intel Core i7-4770 Processor, at 3.40 GHz 4GB RAM with Service Pack 1.
 The computer monitor measured 47.5cm in length by 29.5 cm in width.
 The multi-gaze cue task was programmed on E-Prime Software, version 2.0.8.90.
-Monitors were positioned 60 cm away from participants’ faces.
-A 7-inch ICU Personal Convex Mirror was attached to the top center of the computer monitor and angled downwards, so that the eye movements of participants sitting in front of the computer would be noticeable from the experimenter sitting behind the participant.
-The central, foreground face was presented in the center of the screen, and two background faces flanked each side of the central face (four flanking background faces in total).
+Monitors were positioned about 60 cm away from participants’ faces.
+A 7-inch ICU Personal Convex Mirror was attached to the top center of the computer monitor and angled downwards, so that the eye movements of participants sitting in front of the computer would be noticeable to the experimenter sitting behind the participant.
+This set up allowed the experimenter to check that the participant did not make eye movements.
+The foreground face was presented in the center of the screen, and two background faces flanked each side of the central face (four flanking background faces in total).
 Each of the five faces were randomly selected from 12 faces that varied in gender and ethnicity (Table 1).
 The target was a white square (see Table 1).

 Materials